monoscope-tech/apitoolkit-landing/blog/common-defects-in-api-testing/index.md

 **How to identify them:**

-- Monitoring Tools: Use application performance monitoring (APM) tools like APIToolkit to track the speed, uptime, and overall user experience of your applications.
+- Monitoring Tools: Use application performance monitoring (APM) tools like monoscope to track the speed, uptime, and overall user experience of your applications.
 - [Load Testing](https://monoscope.tech/blog/load-testing-vs-stress-testing-differences/): Simulate high traffic to understand how your system behaves under pressure and identify potential bottlenecks.
 - Database Analysis: Tools like slow query logs can help identify inefficient database queries that slow down application performance.
 - Latency Measurement: Measure the time it takes for data to travel between the client and server.
 High latency can indicate network issues.